All you need to know about Onestream broadband

 But why should you consider Onestream over more established providers?
-Cutting bills could be a good reason; in an increasingly crowded market any new ISP needs something to set itself apart from the competition and Onestream aims to do that by offering very cheap home broadband deals.
+Saving money could be a good reason; in an increasingly crowded market, any new ISP needs something to set itself apart from the competition and Onestream aims to do that by offering very cheap home broadband deals.

 What does Onestream broadband offer?

-In common with almost all broadband providers, Onestream uses the Openreach (BT line) telephone network to deliver its broadband services, so the choice of one ADSL and two fibre optic broadband deals doesn’t stray far from what you’ll find with many other ISPs.
+In common with almost all broadband providers, Onestream uses the Openreach (BT line) telephone network to deliver its broadband services, which means that almost every home can get a Onestream deal.

 A phone line is required for Onestream broadband, and line rental is included in the price for all Onestream deals.
 There are no inclusive calls as standard, but you can choose to add one of the following calling bundles for an additional fee:

-- Onestream Downtime: Free evening and weekend calls to UK landlines.
+- Onestream Uptime: Free anytime calls to UK landlines. £7.49/month.

-- Onestream Life: Free anytime calls to UK landlines, 2.5p per minute international calling to 18 countries, and 2.5p per minute for calling UK mobiles.
+- Onestream Life: Free anytime calls to UK landlines, 2.5p per minute international calling to 18 countries, and 5p per minute for calling UK mobiles. £14.99/month.